-- 1. The 1st Instalment of 25 % will be paid upon submission of the deliverables 1 and 2 and after their review and approval by SPA/RAC; - 2.
-The 2nd instalment of 45 % will be paid upon submission of the deliverables 3 and 4, after the review and approval of SPA/RAC; - 3.
+- 1. The 1st Instalment of 40 % will be paid upon submission of the deliverables 1 and 2,3 and after their review and approval by SPA/RAC; - 2.
+The 2nd instalment of 30% will be paid upon submission of the deliverable 4 after the review and approval of SPA/RAC; - 3.
 The 3rd instalment of 20% will be paid upon submission of the deliverable 5, after the review and approval of SPA/RAC - 4.
 The 4th and last instalment of 10% will be paid after the completion of the work and submission of all its final version deliverables and delivery by SPA/RAC of the final acceptance certificate.
-This payment is also conditioned by a certificate from SPA/RAC that the service provider has accomplished all its contractual obligations and duties at SPA/RAC satisfaction.